Adding a Salesforce OAuth connection

 Above: View of the fields in the Connected App.

+The Consumer Key and Consumer Secret don’t appear until after the first time the connected app is saved.
 With the Consumer Key, the Consumer Secret, the Callback URL (The Callback URL is a standard Salesforce Callback URL which is supported but users can have their own customized Callback URL as well) and the Selected OAuth Scopes, we now have OAuth codes and basic information that we require.

 Note: In Salesforce, the Consumer Secret and Callback URL are revealed if the user wants to view these field values.
 In general, a Salesforce org can have any number of Callback URLs but the Callback URL that the user provides must be the one that they have in their connected app.